 As a working breed and one of the most athletic dog breeds in the world, huskies need daily exercise.

 They thrive when they are kept in cold areas, they hate the heat and cannot really handle it unless they have access to a pool, and an air-conditioned area to sleep in.
 They are 20 to 23.5 inches tall at their shoulder with a wide variety of different coat colors, including black and pure white.

 That athleticism comes from their roots, going back to 19th century Germany.
 They were bred for fighting and hunting, specifically against large prey.
-This is why they are one of the most athletic dog breeds today, but they are also more than that.

 They are incredibly affectionate, especially towards children, whom they are willing to guard with their life.
 Curious dogs by nature, they are not necessarily ideal for guarding property.
 They will investigate before signaling their master.

 They are 21.5 to 24 inches tall at their shoulders and weigh between 55 and 70 pounds.
 They are very muscular dogs with a short coat that doesn’t require too much grooming.
 They are either fawn or brindle-colored.